-Nearly twenty years in politics and government has seen John forge links across traditional political divides to tackle vitally important issues.
+Nearly twenty years in politics and government has seen John forge links across traditional political divides to tackle important issues.
 After starting his professional life as a journalist, Sheffield-born John became a political communications and public policy adviser to the last Labour government.

 He was a special adviser in the Cabinet Office focused on public service and regulatory reform, in the Department for Work and Pensions where he advised then Secretary of State John Hutton introducing mandatory workplace pensions and reforming the welfare-to-work system, and at the department for Business and Energy charged with renewing the UK’s commitment to civil nuclear energy, leading on regional economic development, employment rights and striking major R&D deals to promote advanced manufacturing.

-He was re-elected twice, finished his time in parliament as an independent and focused on defence, security, foreign affairs, and building local economies.
+In 2010 he was elected as the Labour-Cooperative MP for Barrow and Furness.
+He was re-elected twice, finished his time in parliament as an independent MP focused on defence, security, foreign affairs, and building local economies.
 He is a graduate of the Royal College of Defence Studies and obtained a Masters in International Security and Strategy from King’s College London during his final term as an MP.